 15. Security of Personal Information

-The Company stores customer personal information in different ways, including in paper and electronic form and via third party data storage providers.
+We store your personal information in different ways, including in paper and electronic form and via third party data storage providers.

-a) misuse, interference and loss; and
+- misuse, interference and loss; and

-a) continuing to develop and monitor security measures in order to decrease the risk of unauthorised access to personal information;
+- continuing to develop and monitor security measures in order to decrease the risk of unauthorised access to personal information;

-b) continuing to engage information systems support to maintain computer and network security, including access control for authorised users, data integrity checks, network intrusion systems, host intrusion detection systems and expert monitoring;
+- continuing to engage information systems support to maintain computer and network security, including access control for authorised users, data integrity checks, network intrusion systems, host intrusion detection systems and expert monitoring;

-c) providing a discrete environment for confidential discussions; and
+- providing a discrete environment for confidential discussions; and

 - having electronic website security systems in place, including the use of secure hypertext transfer protocol, network intrusion protection and segregated virtual private networks; and